-- No. Your reg fee is payment for a service (your acceptance on to the team) and that is why, if paying your reg fee via an e-giving site, you must NOT to tick the GA box when paying.
+- No. Your reg fee is payment for a service (your acceptance on the team) and that is why, if paying your reg fee via an e-giving site, you must NOT tick the GA box when paying.
 However, if you make a further donation towards your Pledge total, you can elect for GA.

 Can I have collecting tins for a street collection?

 - Street collections are not allowed under charity law unless the charity concerned has sought specific permission from the relevant local authority.
 However, there is nothing to stop you organising entirely private collections among friends, family and colleagues, and you may be able to get a tin or box for this purpose from your charity (please contact them direct).
 The rules for collection on private property – e.g. within a supermarket – are different: in that case you simply need the owners’ permission.